Middle Years Laptop Program – Years 7/8/9

-Yes, all laptop program devices have anti-virus software installed, which is fully managed and updated by the Faith ICT department.
+Yes, all laptop program devices have anti-virus software installed, which is fully managed and updated by the College ICT team.
 We ask that families do not load any additional anti-virus or security software onto the laptop as this often conflicts with other security mechanisms and systems already in place.

 If a laptop repair is required and it is either not covered by the ADP, or the free repair for that calendar year has already been claimed, the cost of repair will be payable by the family.